 Kariba is the ‘happy place’ for many Zimbabweans.
 It’s the world’s largest man-made lake (by volume) and its dam wall is an Italian-designed feat of engineering.
 While that’s very impressive and all, you’ll visit this area for its extraordinary natural beauty and prolific wildlife.
 The mountain-edged area around the lake is home to the Big Five, as well as numerous other bird and animal species.
 We recommend you rent a houseboat and enjoy home-comforts whilst travelling to different parts of the lake.
 Alternatively, stay at a safari lodge or self-catering accommodation on one of the peninsulas or islands of Kariba.
 Wherever you go along the lake, one thing is guaranteed: your view will be accented by petrified trees jutting into the skyline and elephants wallowing in sunset-hued waters.
 Read more posts about Lake Kariba.

 3. Mana Pools National Park

 Located along the forested floodplains of the Zambezi River in north-eastern Zimbabwe, this UNESCO World Heritage Site is one of Africa’s last unspoilt wildernesses.
-Perhaps not as easily accessible for tourists as Hwange National Park, there are many pros for visiting Mana Pools: prolific wildlife, scenic vistas of the Zambezi River, undergrowth-free forests, and fewer tourists.
+Perhaps not as easily accessible for tourists as Hwange National Park, but there are many pros for visiting Mana Pools: prolific wildlife, scenic vistas of the Zambezi River, photogenic forests, and fewer tourists.
 Many seasoned safari experts regard Mana Pools as the epitome of authentic game viewing in Africa, as well as one of the top locations for walking safaris and canoe safaris.
 You can self-drive, or stay in a guide-led lodge, both of which allow for numerous opportunities to live at close quarters with elephant, hyena, lion and hippo.
 Read more posts about Mana Pools.

 4. Matobo National Park (Matopos)